 Payables to a defined benefit pension plan include short-term payables for legally or contractually required contributions outstanding as of the end of the reporting period, as well as long-term payables, such as those arising from amounts assessed to an individual employer upon joining a multiple-employer pension plan.
 The net pension liability is measured as the portion of the actuarial present value of projected benefits that is attributed to past periods of employee service (total pension liability), net of the pension plan's fiduciary net position.
 The pension plan's fiduciary net position is determined using the same valuation methods that are used by the pension plan for purposes of preparing its statement of fiduciary net position.
 The net pension liability is measured as of a date (measurement date) no earlier than the end of the employer's prior fiscal year, consistently applied from period to period.
-The total OPEB liability is measured as the portion of the actuarial present value of projected benefits that is attributable to past periods of employee service.
-The total OPEB liability is measured as of a date (measurement date) no earlier than the end of the employer's prior fiscal year and no later then the end of the current fiscal year, consistently applied from period to period.
+The total OPEB liability is measured as the portion of the actuarial present value of projected benefits that is attributable to past periods of a date (measurement date) no earlier than the end of the extuarial present value of projected benefits that is attributable to past periods of employee service.
+The total OPEB liability is measured as of a date (measurement date) no earlier than the end of the current fiscal year, consistently applied from period to period.